szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Poison effect is kept as is

 This component is part of this group as a precaution, since the technicalities of making strength only be set to 18 if under 18 can make tweaks that add new effect on-equip after this one cease to work as intended.
 I might rework this in the future so it's not needed, as long as the solution satisfies me.

+### Make IWD evasion balanced (2370) (IWDEE BGEE BG2EE EET)

+Some options to choose:

+- Evasion attempts can critically miss (5%).
+This pairs well with my saving throw overhaul, if you feel that the improved saves vs. breath gives them too much advantage.
+- Only single-classed thieves can evade
+- Multi-classed thieves can evade, but only manage to make an attempt 50% of the time

+Check preferences and choose your preference.
+Install after all content that adds spells and effects, and tweaks, and definitely after any component that includes IWD Evasion to the game.
+To be extra sure, add it at the end.

+### Make a selection of spells ignore magic resistance (1531) (IWDEE BGEE BG2EE EET)

+The full list of spells is: Detect Evil, Know Alignment, Stinking Cloud, Entangle, Grease, Web, Summon Cow, Glitterdust, Magical Stone, Call Lightning, Cloudburst, Summon Insects/ Insect Plague / Creeping Doom, Nature's Beauty, Storm of Vengeance, Mold Touch, Smashing Wave, Shout / Great Shout, Thorn Spray, Spike Growth.

+Bear in mind this component should be installed after tweaks that affect these spells, especially if they add new effects to them; otherwise, this tweak will only work partially, and inconsistent results could ensue.

 </details>